 Feedback can be ignored—the “life isn’t fair” position—or it can be heeded.
 It all comes down to whether you are willing to accept responsibility for the way you feel, and are willing to do the hard work to change things.

 In reality these are all forms of feedback.
 Feedback can be ignored—the “life isn’t fair” position—or it can be heeded.
 It all comes down to whether you are willing to accept responsibility for the way you feel, and are willing to do the hard work to change things.
 Identify where you’re stuck, challenged or hurting, and that’s Step 1 ticked off.

 Step 1 is fairly straightforward.
 Most of us know, deep down, where we have issues that need resolving.
 Anything that’s emotionally hard goes straight to the bottom of the to-do list.
 There it lurks while we complain that life isn’t fair.

 Such issues can be resolved.
 It isn’t easy or painless, but it can be done.
-It always involves stepping outside our comfort zones, and it always involves accepting the reality of a situation before that reality can shift for the better.
+This always involves stepping outside our comfort zones, and it always involves accepting the reality of a situation before that reality can shift for the better.
 It also always involves feeling the unresolved pain of the situation.

 3. Watch for the miracle

 This is the fun and easy bit.
 Once you’ve processed the unresolved pain around a situation, that situation has no option but to change.
 This is when the magic and the miracles happen.
 Seemingly intractable problems suddenly evaporate in the most extraordinary ways.